The scaling limit of a critical random directed graph: Acknowledgements

 \section{Acknowledgements}

 This research was supported by EPSRC Fellowship EP/N004833/1.
 We would like to thank Nicolas Broutin and Julien Berestycki for helpful discussions.
 We are very grateful to \'Eric Brunet for the proof of Proposition~\ref{prop:excursionlengths} $(ii)$.
+We would like to thank the referees for their careful reading of the paper and insightful comments, which led to many improvements.